lyt251/DH110-TinaLy/Assignment 6.md

 # Practicing Mindfulness in the Elderly Population

-## Assignment 6: UI Design and High-Fidelity Prototype
+## Assignment 6: UI Design and Prototyping

 Tina Ly | DH 110 | Spring 2021